 - Absorbance values too low: organic contamination of water, incubation in wrong conditions (time or temperature), reading time not long enough.
-Standard or Tracer or Ellman's reagent have not been dispensed. - > High signal and background in all wells: Inefficient washing or overdeveloping (incubation time should be reduced) or high ambient temperature. - > High dispersion of duplicates: Poor pipetting technique or irregular plate washing. - > If a plate is accidentally dropped after dispatch of the AChE[®] substrate (Ellman's reagent) or if it needs to be revealed again: one only needs to wash the plate, add fresh Ellman's reagent and proceed with a new development.
+Standard or Tracer or Ellman's reagent have not been dispensed. - > High signal and background in all wells: Inefficient washing or overdeveloping (incubation time should be reduced) or high ambient temperature.
+It is necessary to check for ambient temperature especially in case of high NSB. - > High dispersion of duplicates: Poor pipetting technique or irregular plate washing. - If a plate is accidentally dropped after dispatch of the AChE[®] substrate (Ellman's reagent) or if it needs to be revealed again: one only needs to wash the plate, add fresh Ellman's reagent and proceed with a new development.
 Otherwise, the plate can be stored at +4°C with wash buffer in wells while waiting for technical advice from the Bioreagent Department.